 Validation includes cross-platform replay verification, deterministic reconstruction of simulated cardiac signals, and architectural design alignment with IEC 62304 Class C requirements.
 Formal medical device certification would be completed by the acquiring organization.

 Development Status: CardioCore is a validated proof-of-concept with working code and comprehensive test suite.
-Production readiness, medical device certification, and clinical validation would be completed by the acquiring organization with their regulatory and quality assurance infrastructure.
+Production readiness, medical device certification, and clinical validation would be completed by the acquiring organization.

 Strategic medical IP

-CardioCore is a validated proof-of-concept deterministic execution kernel for life-critical devices.
-Detailed technical documentation, test artifacts, architectural specifications, and patent materials are available under NDA for serious acquisition discussions.
+Detailed technical documentation, test artifacts, architectural specifications, and patent materials available under NDA.